 Mexicans like to sprinkle sal de gusano on limes.
 This creates a taste experience that is salty, hot and sour at the same time.
 It harmonises perfectly with the mezcal.
 Of course, other fruits such as oranges and pineapples can also be served.

 Although it is recommended to enjoy Mezcal Artesanal Noble Coyote Espadín Tobalá pure, Mezcal cocktails can of course also be created.
 Each Mezcal gives the drink its own special touch, which is why it's worth trying it out.
 And the nice thing is: the spirit does not get lost in the cocktail, but remains present.

 3 cl Reposado Tequila

-All ingredients are united in one shaker.
-If no one is on hand, put them in a glass with ice cubes.
+All the ingredients go into a shaker.
+If none are available, put them in a glass with ice cubes.
 Then everything is mixed well.
-Then the mix is slowly strained into a glass with large ice cubes.
+The mix is then slowly strained into a glass with large ice cubes.
 Oranges garnish the drink.

 3cl cranberry syrup

 Basil and agave nectar come in a glass and are easily crushed.
 The mezcal and cranberry syrup are poured on top of this.
 Ice cubes - preferably crushed - perfect the pleasure.
 Everything is stirred well.
 Finally, add a little dash of cranberry syrup and a basil leaf to garnish.

 This simple drink doesn't fail to work.
 The Mezcal, which is seasoned with Tabasco, goes into the glass.
 Done.